mahashreevasudevan/Wind-Power-Forecasting-using-Machine-Learning-Models/ARIMA/ARIMA Readme.md

 ### 4. Forecast One Step Ahead
 - After fitting, forecast just one value
-- Store that forecast and repeat the process for all 144 points (one full day)
+- Store that forecast and repeat the process for one full day

 ### 5. Evaluate the Results
 - Once all 144 forecasts are done, compare them to the actual power values